adfinis/rmd.io/README.md

 $ ./manage.py createsuperuser                  # Create a new Django superuser
 ```

-You can now access the API at http://localhost:8000 and the admin interface at http://localhost:8000/admin/
+You can now access the application at http://localhost:8000 and the admin interface at http://localhost:8000/admin/

 ## License
 Code released under the [GNU Affero General Public License v3.0](LICENSE).